 The Environmental Protection Agency reports that the air inside your Kingsland home can be severely more polluted than outdoor air.
 Research also shows that Americans typically spend 90 percent of their time indoors, making indoor air quality (IAQ) a serious concern.
-Here are three strategies for keeping your indoor air healthy.
+Here are three strategies for keeping your indoor air quality healthy.

 Remove Pollutants to Improve Indoor Air Quality